007VICKY007/Cyber-Intelligence-Defense-System/README.md

-# Universal Cybersecurity AI Project
+# Cyber Intelligence Defense System

 Welcome to the Universal Cybersecurity AI project!
 This project aims to develop an advanced AI system capable of detecting and preventing various cyber threats in real-time, including phishing attacks, malware infections, ransomware attacks, and insider threats.
 The AI will analyze network traffic patterns, identify anomalies indicating potential threats, and provide recommendations for mitigating associated risks.